adriangohjw/adriangohjw/_studies/2025-01-31-dns-for-developers.markdown

 ### Cons
 1. **Outdated DNS records** - If TTL is 1 hour, it means it might take up to 1 hour to update the DNS records locally.
 2. **DNS poisoning** - Inserting malicious DNS records into the cache and redirecting users to malicious websites.

+### Negative caching

+- DNS server will cache the failed DNS request and return the cached result.
+- Duration for which a negative response is cached: Lesser of 2 values in the SOA record (TTL + minimum TTL a.k.a negative TTL)